matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 `ag` is a faster replacement for `grep` that has a nicer input and output interface.

-For example, as I'm writing this might look for instances of the word "fancy".
+For example, as I'm writing this I might look for instances of the word "fancy" in the repository for this blog.
 Using `ag fancy` gets me:

     _posts/2019-11-05-travis.md